knpuniversity/symfony2-rest/knpu/episode3/conditionally-embedding-relations.md

-# Conditionally Embedding Relations
+# Conditionally Serializing Fields with Groups

-I feel like we deserve a reward after that last chapter.
-So here it is, Once upon a time I worked for a client that had a really interesting request which would totally violate REST but I kinda liked the idea.
-They said, "When we have one object that relates to another object [kinda like our programmer relates to this user here] sometimes we want to embed the user in the response and sometimes we don't.
-In fact, we want our user [client] to tell us via a query parameter, whether or not they want to embed related objects."
-This client's idea violates REST because you now have two different urls that return the same resource, it's just a different represenatation.
-So there's some rules that you are bending but if this is useful for you then I say go for it.
-The code to implement this is almost nothing.
+Once upon a time, I worked with a client that had a really interesting API requirement.
+In fact, one that *totally* violate REST... but it's kinda cool.
+They said:

+> When we have one object that relates to another object - like how our programmer
+> relates to a user - *sometimes* we want to embed the user in the response
+> and sometimes we don't.
+In fact, we want the API client to tell us via -
+> a query parameter - whether or not they want embedded objects in the response.

+Sounds cool...but it *totally* violates REST because you now have two different urls that return the same resource... each just returns a different *representation*.
+Rules are great - but come on... if this is useful to you, make it happen.

+## Testing the Deep Functionality

-We'll start by writing a quick test and I'll get that started by copying part of `TestGETProgramer` and call the new one `TestGETProgrammerDeep`.
-Here add a query parameter called `?deep`, and if you say `?deep=1` then we expose more embedded objects.
-And we're going to use the asserter to say `assertResponsePropertyExists()`, pass that the `$response` and the property we're going to do is the programmer user.
-So we should hav ea `user.username` property so that user should be a user object.
+Let's start with a quick test: copy part of `testGETProgramer` and name the new method `testGETProgrammerDeep`.
+Now, add a query parameter called `?deep`.
+The idea is simple: if the client adds `?deep=1`, then the API should expose more embedded objects.
+Use the asserter to say `assertResponsePropertyExists()`, pass that the `$response` and the property we'll expect is `user`.
+Since this will be an entire user object, check specifically for `user.username`.

+Very nice!

+## Serialization Groups

+If you look at this response in the browser, we definitely do *not* have a `user` field.
-Looking over in our browser right now we definitely do not have that.
-There are only two things we need to do to add it.
-First, we need to expose this with `Serializer\Expose()`, but if we do that it will show up all the time which is not what we want.
-To avoid that add `@Serializer\Groups()` and add a new group to that called `deep`.
+But there are only *two* little things we need to do to add it.

+First, expose the `user` property with `@Serializer\Expose()`.
+Of course, it can't be that simple: now the `user` property would *always* be included.
+To avoid that, add `@Serializer\Groups()` and use a new group called `deep`.

-The idea here is that when you serialize every single property is assigned to one or more groups.
-If you don't have the serialzer groups annotation then all of your properties are in a group automatically called `Default` with a capital 'D'.
-Normally when you serialize you are serializing all the properties in the group `Default`, but you could also serialize all properties in another group or a collection of groups.
+Here's the idea: when you serialize, each property belongs to one or more "groups".
+If you don't include the `@Serializer\Groups` annotation above a property, then it will live in a group called `Default` - with a capital `D`.
+Normally, the serializer serializes all the properties in this group called `Default`, but you can also tell it to serialize only the properties in a different group, or even in a set of groups.

-You may have also noticed that my password is getting exposed on my user entity object, I don't really care about that but it does bother me enough that I have to fix it.
-Add the use statement and get the `Expose` part off of there and instead write `as Serializer;` and then add an `@Serializer\ExclusionPolicy()` above our user for `all`.
-Then `Expose` the username.

-Back in `Programmer.php` if I take off this groups temporarily we will see just the username when we refresh our browser.
-When I put it back and refresh we see nothing because we're now serializing in the `Default` group so it won't serialize this user property.
+We can use groups to serialize the `user` property under only *certain* conditions.

+But before we get there - I just noticed that the `password` field is being exposed on my `User`.
+That's definitely lame.
+Fix it by adding the `Expose` use statement, removing that last part and writing `as Serializer` instead.
+That's a nice trick to get that `use` statement.

+Now set `@Serializer\ExclusionPolicy()` above the class with `all` and add `@Expose` above `username`.

+Back in `Programmer.php`, remove the "groups" code temporarily and refresh.
+Ok good, *only* the `username` is showing.
+Put that "groups" code back and try again.
+Ok great: the `user` is gone: it's not serializing *only* the fields in the `Default` group, which does *not* include the `user` property.

+## Setting the SerializationGroup

-The last piece of the puzzle is, how do I serialize different groups?
-To answer that head over to the `ProgrammerController` find the `showAction` follow `createApiResponse` into the `BaseController` and find `serialize`.
-When you serialize we have this serialization context which are options for serialization, there's not much on here but there is a way to control your groups here.
-First, get the `$request` object by going out to the `request_stack` service and say `getCurrentRequest`.
-Now create a new `$groups` variable and set that to `Default`, make sure you capitalize the 'D', because we always want to serialize at least the `Default` group.
+Ok... so now, how can we serialize a different set of groups?
+To answer that, open `ProgrammerController` and find `showAction`.
+Follow `createApiResponse` into the `BaseController` and find `serialize`.
+When we serialize, we create this `SerializationContext`, which holds a few options for serialization.
+Honestly, there's not much you can control with this, but you *can* set which *groups* you want to serialize.

+First, get the `$request` object fetching the `request_stack` service and adding `getCurrentRequest`.
+Next, create a new `$groups` variable and set it to only `Default`: we *always* want to serialize the properties in this group.

-Now say ``if ($request->query->get('deep'))` is true then we just add our group `deep` to `$groups`.
+Now say ``if ($request->query->get('deep'))` is true then add `deep` to `$groups`.
 Finish this up with `$context->setGroups($groups)`.
-And just like that we're able to conditionally show other fields.
+And just like that, we're able to conditionally show fields.
 Sweet!

-Rerun our test for `testGetProgrammerDeep` it passes!
-To really prove it refresh the browser and we won't see the user unless we add `?deep=1` to the url.
-There you have a cool way to leverage groups.
+Re-run our test for `testGetProgrammerDeep`.
+It passes!
+To really prove it, refresh the browser.
+Nope, no `user` property.
+Now add `?deep=1` to the url.
+That's a cool way to leverage groups.

+Wow, nice work guys!
+We've just taken another huge chunk out of our API with pagination, filtering and a whole lot of cool serialization magic.
+Ok, now keep going with the next episode!